- Books are important for teaching children about the roles that they and others can or cannot inhabit.

 Books selected to highlight people of color or females increasingly depict characters with darker skin tones over time.
-However, Mainstream books have increased representation of lighter skin tones over the last two decades despite growing rhetoric about the importance of diverse representation.
+However, Mainstream books are more likely to depict lighter-skinned characters than those in the Diversity collection, even conditional on character race.

-In total, the 1,133 books in the study came from 19 different award categories and included over 160,000 pages of content published over the last 100 years (The Newberry was first awarded in 1922 and the Caldecott in 1938, for example, while the Coretta Scott King Awards began in 1970, and the South Asia Book Awards in 2012).
+In total, the 1,130 books in the study came from 19 different award categories and included over 160,000 pages of content published over the last 100 years (The Newbery was first awarded in 1922 and the Caldecott in 1938, for example, while the Coretta Scott King Awards began in 1970, and the South Asia Book Awards in 2012).

 The authors’ novel analysis of images revealed the following about race in children’s books:

-- Books in the Mainstream collection are more likely to depict lighter-skinned characters than those in the Diversity collection, potentially appealing to the assumed preferences of the median reader.
+- Books in the Mainstream collection are more likely to depict lighter-skinned characters than those in the Diversity collection, even conditional on identified character race, potentially appealing to the assumed preferences of the median reader.